Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Ablation studies

+We perform several ablative studies to gain a deeper understanding of the PRP framework in terms of its robustness and generality.

+\paragraph{Robustness to input ordering.} We show the robustness of PRP to input ordering.
 One issue of listwise ranking prompting approaches is their sensitivity to input ordering.
-This is because the ranking will fall back to the initial order when LLM prediction fails, which is very common for the difficult listwise methods.
+This is because the ranking will fall back to the initial order when LLM prediction fails, which is very common for the difficult listwise formulation.
 In Table~\ref{tbl:inverse} we show results of different methods by inverting the initial order from BM25.

 As expected, PRP-Allpair is quite robust to initial ordering, and PRP-Sliding-1 will suffer for metrics other than NDCG@1.
 PRP-Sliding-10 is quite robust since it focuses on Top-K ranking metrics.